codeforamerica/form-flow/README.md

 in the Submission object, but would not be included in the PDF or any other processes that are triggered upon submitting.

+#### Accessing the Submission Locked Redirect Message in Thymeleaf

+For convenience the form flow library inserts a message into the Thymeleaf model when a user has been redirected due to submission locking.
+This message can be accessed in your Thymeleaf templates via the field `lockedSubmissionMessage`.

+For an example see the [starter-apps success screen](https://github.com/codeforamerica/form-flow-starter-app/blob/8c3ec600bcbccdae47b25e9943af1fc747a18dd6/src/main/resources/templates/ubi/success.html#L13).

+The default message can be overwritten by placing a message string with the key `general.locked-submission` and your desired value in your applications `messages.properties` file.

 ### Design System

 We are moving towards using a [custom theme](https://codeforamerica.github.io/uswds/dist/) of